-Next year marks the 600th anniversary of Helsingør being granted its market town privileges.
-We would like to help celebrate this occasion.
-That is why our association is supporting Anonym Kunstner’s efforts to create a monument commemorating the city’s past, present, and future.
+Next year marks 600 years since Helsingør received its market town privileges.
+We're excited to help celebrate this!
+That's why the Anonymous Artist association is supporting their ambitions to create a monument celebrating the town's past, present, and future.
 Read more in the press release below.

 PRESS RELEASE

-It began as a dream and a cardboard model when, in 2023, Anonymous Artist came up with the idea for his largest work to date.
-The model is still just cardboard, but in a short time he has managed to secure sponsorship commitments from as many as seven local businesses.
-Thus, the dream of a giant sculpture at one of Helsingør’s busiest roundabouts has come one step closer to reality.
+It all began as a dream and a cardboard model back in 2023 when Anonymous Artist first got the idea for his biggest work ever.
+The model is still just cardboard, but in a short time, he's managed to get sponsorship pledges from no less than seven local businesses!
+So, the dream of a huge sculpture in one of Helsingør's busiest roundabouts is now one step closer to becoming real.

-This is how Anonymous Artist describes his engagement with the local business community in the City of Helsingør.
-In just a few months, he has managed to secure sponsorship pledges totaling 150,000 kroner for the massive artwork he hopes will adorn the Kongevejen/Prøvestensvej/Støberivej roundabout in 2026.
+That's how Anonymous Artist describes his chats with the local businesses in Helsingør Municipality.
+In just a few months, he's managed to gather 150,000 kroner in sponsorship pledges for the huge artwork he hopes will decorate the Kongevejen/Prøvestensvej/Støberivej roundabout in 2026.

-– My project has been incredibly well received by the local businesses I’ve approached.
-They grasp the idea immediately and provide financial support.
-It means a lot to them to help beautify the main approach to Helsingør.
-At the same time, I hear that they want to help leave a lasting mark on one of the city’s gateways.
+– My project has been absolutely wonderfully received by all the local businesses I've talked to.
+They get the idea right away and are happy to support it financially.
+It means a lot to them to help make the main entrance to Helsingør even more beautiful.
+Plus, I hear they really want to leave a lasting mark on one of the city's welcome spots.

-But the artwork, which is five meters in diameter and two meters tall, isn’t just for decoration, emphasizes the artist, who is a native of Helsingør and known precisely for his contributions to public art:
+But this artwork, which is five meters in diameter and two meters high, isn't just for show, the artist points out.
+He's a true Helsingør local himself and well-known for his contributions to public art:

-– The artwork draws inspiration from Elsinore’s history.
-It’s a no-brainer, given that we’re celebrating the city’s 600th anniversary.
-But it also looks toward the future.
-The artwork leaves a blank space that the viewer must fill in themselves.
-I hope it encourages people to ask themselves what future they envision for Elsinore.
+– The artwork is rooted in Helsingør's history.
+That's a total no-brainer when we're celebrating the city's 600th anniversary!
+But it also looks ahead.
+The piece leaves an empty space for the viewer to fill in themselves.
+I really hope it makes people think about what future they envision for Helsingør.

-– The question of Elsinore’s identity is, of course, a big topic to tackle while driving through that bustling roundabout.
-That’s why I’m also creating a miniature model, so everyone can get up close and share the experience.
-In the same spirit, schools are invited to use it in their lessons, so a small educational kit will be provided for classroom use.
-I think it must be exciting for schoolchildren to use their city’s history to talk about their shared future.
+– Of course, pondering Helsingør's identity is a huge task when you're driving through that super busy roundabout!
+So, I'm also creating a miniature model so everyone can get a really close look and share the experience.
+Along the same lines, schools will be invited to use it in their lessons, with a little learning package included.
+I think it'll be really exciting for students to use their city's history to talk about their shared future.

 - KNUD E. HANSEN